 - Christian Education (ethics, doctrine, Bible knowledge)

-- Trying Hard (your best effort to crank out Christian-like behavior)
+- Willpower (your best effort to crank out Christian-like behavior)

 The problem is that this approach to the Christian Life simply does not work for very long!
 Instead, we end up either feeling self-righteous about our apparent success, or more commonly, feeling defeated because we can see we are not the kind of person we think we ought to be.
 In truth, this approach to Christianity has much more in common with life under the Law than it does with life in the Spirit.
 Even if we ask the Spirit to help us, our hearts remain committed to a way of life that depends heavily on our own understanding of what God expects of us, and our own attempts to perform what we think is required.